 Kerman is one of the oldest cities of Iran.
 The city is home to many historic mosques and Zoroastrian fire temples.
 In the morning, after breakfast, we will visit the Ganjali Bathhouse Museum Located in a Safavid-era complex.
 Then we will drive to Shahdad.
 It is located at the edge of the vast Lut desert (A world heritage site).
 After that, we will back to Kerman and will be at the train station to move to Yazd.

 Today we start our day in Yazd.
 Yazd is one of Iran’s oldest continuously inhabited towns, its silhouette punctuated by minarets and the ingeniously-designed wind towers that capture desert breezes to cool homes during the hot summer months.
 Yazd is also the center of Iran’s Zoroastrian community, which is where we’ll begin the day’s sightseeing.
 At the Tower of Silence, we’ll learn about one of the traditions of this ancient pre-Islamic religion.
 At the still-active Zoroastrian Fire Temple, we’ll see a flame that is said to have been burning for the past 1,500 years.
 In Amir Chakhmaq Square, we’ll see a very impressive Hussainia – a congregation hall for Shia commemoration ceremonies.

-Today we take you to outside of Yazd, which includes the Meybod citadel, ice house and the impressive Kharanaq mud brick village.
-At first we will visit Meybod the oldest mud brick structure in Iran and explore the Narin Castel.
+Today we take you outside of Yazd, which includes the Meybod citadel, ice house, and the impressive Kharanaq mud-brick village.
+At first, we will visit Meybod the oldest mud-brick structure in Iran and explore the Narin Castel.
 Explore the valley and nearby mountains and get great pictures of the aqueducts that formed part of the underground water system.
 At night we will be at the train station to move to Sadat Shahr.